 Welcome to Pre-Prep Years 1 & 2

-Our class has a friendly and happy atmosphere which helps all the children feel secure and aids learning.
+A warm welcome awaits every child who joins our Pre-Prep whether they have attended our Pre-School or are joining us from elsewhere.
+Our class has a friendly and happy atmosphere which helps all the children feel secure and aids their learning.

-We make the most of our beautiful surroundings by taking outside when we can, giving the children hands on experience of nature, science and the environment.
+We make the most of our beautiful surroundings by taking suitable lessons outside when we can, giving the children hands on experience of nature, science and the environment.

-The children follow a rich and varied curriculum in Pre-Prep 2 including English and Maths in the mornings and Topic work – encompassing Science, History Geography, Art, Craft and Cookery – in the afternoons.
+The children follow a rich and varied curriculum including English and Maths in the mornings and Topic work – encompassing Science, History Geography, Art, Craft and Cookery in the afternoons.

-In addition to this the children also have ICT, Music, RE, Games, PE and Gymnastics lessons- some of which are taught by specialist subject teachers.
+In addition to this the children have ICT, Music, RE, PHSE, Games, PE and Gymnastics lessons; some of which are taught by specialist subject teachers.

-We also recognise the importance of teaching children a foreign language from a very early age and therefore all the pupils in year 1 and 2 receive French.
-The French lessons will continue throughout their time in the Preparatory School.
+We also recognise the importance of teaching children a foreign language from a very early age and therefore all the pupils in year 1 and 2 have weekly French lessons.

-During English lessons our puppets Sid and Boris, help us to learn our phonics and spelling kills and we also use a wide range of books and stories as the basis for our written work.
-We follow a structured reading scheme and the children all have individual reading books to take home at the end of the day.
-All pupils in the class will practise their reading with a member of staff each day.
-Correct letter formation is taught through formal handwriting lessons and by the end of Year 2 many pupils will be developing a joined up handwriting style.
+During English lessons, our puppets Sid and Boris help the children develop their phonics and spelling skills.
+The children also have individual spellings to learn which are tested weekly.
+We use a wide range of books and stories as a basis for written work and the children enjoy working towards their individual goals.
+We follow a structured reading scheme and the children all have individual reading books to take home each day.
+Correct letter formation is taught through formal handwriting lessons and by the end of year 2 many pupils will be developing a joined up handwriting style.